mitdbg/genbase/README.md

 - Large: 30K X 40K
 - Extra Large: 60K X 70K (* none of the systems we tested on our experimental set up were able to run on the extra large dataset.
 Read more in experimental setup)

+Experimental microarray data is available at http://www.ncbi.nlm.nih.gov/geo/.
+We chose to write our own data generator based on experimental data so that we could generate variable size data and generate the associated metadata.

 Queries:
 --------